 Gear

-A page for the gear-heads.
+A page exclusively for the gear-heads.

 My studio lighting kit consists mainly of Godox studio flashes, with a myriad of modifiers: shoot-through and reflective umbrellas, octaboxes, striplights, barndoors, snoots, flags, fresnels, gels...
 Everything as ligthweight and portable as reasonably possible.